 - Game Design (A)

-The list of nearby schools has been selected by researching which schools offer similar programs to Western Piedmont Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Western Piedmont Community College.

-- Caldwell Community College and Technical Institute in Hudson, NC (15 miles away)
+- Caldwell Community College and Technical Institute in Concord, NC (15 miles away)

-- McDowell Technical Community College in Marion, NC (16 miles away)
+- McDowell Technical Community College in Spruce Pine, NC (16 miles away)

-- Mayland Community College in Spruce Pine, NC (23 miles away)
+- Mayland Community College in Williamston, NC (23 miles away)

-- Catawba Valley Community College in Hickory, NC (24 miles away)
+- Catawba Valley Community College in Salisbury, NC (24 miles away)

-- Isothermal Community College in Spindale, NC (29 miles away)
+- Isothermal Community College in High Point, NC (29 miles away)